francescobonesi/synthesia-backend-challenge/ReadMe.md

 ## Components

-* RabbitMQ [link](https://www.rabbitmq.com/): message broker used in this project for queues and asynchronous job patterns
+* RabbitMQ [link](https://www.rabbitmq.com/): message broker used in this project for queues and asynchronous patterns
-* MariaDB [link](https://mariadb.org/): Relational DB used for storing in process jobs and signed messages
+* MariaDB [link](https://mariadb.org/): Relational DB used for storing in progress jobs and signed messages
 * React Single Page Application, called Waiting website: SPA with signature when available
 * Spring Boot api service: rest api service exposing reliable endpoint for signature
-* Spring Boot job service: asynchronous worker for obtaining signature when available
+* Spring Boot job service: asynchronous worker for obtaining signature as soon as available

 ## Structure